armbian/documentation/docs/Hardware_Allwinner-A20.md

 - NAND is not supported yet.
 - Screen output from kernel is set to HDMI by default.
 Boot loader can detect and switch, kernel not.
 - HDMI audio is not supported yet
+- SATA port multiplier support is disabled by default, can be enabled by adding kernel parameter `ahci_sunxi.enable_pmp=1`

 ## Desktop ##